docker-library/docs/emqx/content.md

 ### Persistence

-If you want to persist the EMQ X docker container, you need to keep the following directories:
+If you want to persist the EMQX docker container, you need to keep the following directories:

 -	`/opt/emqx/data`
 -	`/opt/emqx/etc`